-I did wonder what ANZAC stands for.
-Well Susan sent a very informative email detailing how these cookies came about and what ANZAC means, “Yes, the ANZAC biscuits are vegetarian made of oats, flour, golden syrup (here in the US I have to use molasses or honey because it is more difficult to find golden syrup).
+I did wonder what ANZAC meant?
+Susan sent a very informative email detailing how these cookies came about and what ANZAC means.
+“Yes, the ANZAC biscuits are vegetarian made of oats, flour, golden syrup (here in the US I have to use molasses or honey because it is more difficult to find golden syrup).
 I suppose in America, I should call them Anzac Cookies.
 ANZAC is an anagram for Australian and New Zealand Army Corp.
 During WWI, the wives and mothers of the Australian and New Zealand soldiers would make these biscuits and send them to their soldier son/husbands in Europe.
 The cookies would last the long trip overseas on ships to Europe because of the combination of ingredients.”

 Susan forwarded this recipe from Australian Women’s Weekly, one of her favorite go to cook books.